 Rose: The biggest lesson my team and I learned was that our timeline was unrealistic.

-Steve: To me, the biggest lesson learned is that if ownership in the project—the good and challenging aspects alike—is not shared, conflict can arise as issues crop up, leaving your internal conversion team to complete the work in isolation.
-Most important to a successful conversion is true transparency and open communication.
+Steve: To me, the biggest lesson learned is that if ownership in the project—the good and challenging aspects—is not shared, conflict can arise as issues crop up, leaving your internal conversion team to complete the work in isolation.
+Most important to a successful conversion are true transparency and open communication.
 Engage all stakeholders at regular intervals to ensure expectations are in line with reality.
-When expectations fall out of step with current events, disappointments can follow, which can lead to a lack of confidence in the tool before the new system is even brought on line.
+When expectations fall out of step with current events, disappointments can follow, leading to a lack of confidence in the tool before the new system is even brought online.

-What do you recommend post-conversion to ensure the transition goes as smoothly as possible?
+What do you recommend post-conversion to ensure the transition goes smoothly?

 Gina: The job is not done when the new database goes live.
-I think the two most important aspects post-conversion are user adoption and planning your future growth.
+The two most essential aspects of post-conversion are user adoption and future growth planning.

-User adoption across the organization is key to the success of a new CRM, and it must be an organizational priority during and after the conversion process.
-Proper training throughout the organization ensures that the client’s staff knows how to best use our application—best accomplished through one-on-one and group training.
-In terms of future growth, work early on in the relationship with your database company to invest yourself in becoming a part of that company’s user community, understand their product roadmap, and be a voice that helps guide the development of their platform.
+User adoption across the organization is critical to the success of a new CRM, and it must be an organizational priority during and after the conversion process.
+Proper organizational training ensures that the client’s staff knows how to use our application—best accomplished through one-on-one and group training.
+In terms of future growth, work early on in the relationship with your database company to invest yourself in becoming a part of that company’s user community, understand its product roadmap, and be a voice that helps guide the development of its platform.

 Steve: As Gina said, a conversion isn’t over once you’ve gone live, so make that clear throughout the process.
 If stakeholders assume the hard work is done when you go live, confidence in the system can sour.
-You will need to refine and revisit many of your procedures and business rules after the system is up and running.
+After the system is up and running, you will need to refine and revisit many of your procedures and business rules.
 The refinements can continue for another year or two after you go live.
 It’s valuable that users understand this going into the conversion.
-And of course, nothing is more important than training.
+And, of course, nothing is more important than training.
 Training must be mandatory.
 Users must fully understand how to utilize your new tool.

-John: Yes, manage expectations with all staff to make them aware that it will take about a year for the post-conversion clean-up to be complete.
+John: Yes, manage expectations with all staff to make them aware that the post-conversion clean-up will take about a year to complete.
 This is especially true if you are merging multiple databases into one.
-I’ve found it best to offer multiple/flexible training opportunities for staff.
+I’ve found it best to offer staff numerous/flexible training opportunities.
 As they start working in the database, there will be many times when they will run into obstacles or questions, so it’s necessary to have a dedicated account person available from the database company to answer all questions that come up.

-Rose: Again, make sure you have the right mix of people on the team—stakeholders, users, database company, etc.
+Rose: Again, ensure you have the right mix of people on the team—stakeholders, users, a database company, etc.

 Any other thoughts?

 Steve: There’s a balance that needs to be struck between finding the perfect solution and protracting the timeline of a conversion to the point that it becomes a pain point for your organization.
-Be thorough and careful with your decisions, but avoid procrastination because decisions are difficult or because you’re not able to build 100% consensus.
+Be thorough and careful with your decisions, but avoid procrastination because decisions are complex or you can’t build 100% consensus.

 Gina: A database conversion is one of the most important decisions that an organization can undertake.
-Some have said that, from a marketing standpoint, a good database—one that helps you do your job better and more efficiently—is a nonprofit organization’s most valuable asset.
-The conversion process is a great opportunity to step back and evaluate your programs and processes, identify weaknesses, and improve upon them.
+From a marketing standpoint, some have said that a good database—one that helps you do your job better and more efficiently—is a nonprofit organization’s most valuable asset.
+The conversion process is an excellent opportunity to step back and evaluate your programs and operations, identify weaknesses, and improve upon them.
 Take advantage of that opportunity.

 Any parting thoughts?

 John: Relax and sit back.
-The whole database conversion process is always a bumpy ride full of twists and turns.
+The database conversion process is always a bumpy ride of twists and turns.

 Gina: The conversion process is one of the best opportunities to step back and evaluate your programs and processes—and where they are weak—to improve upon them.
 Take advantage of that opportunity.
-One of the best things one of my clients recently told me, after going through a conversion, that it was one of the most enjoyable and fun experiences she has had.
-So breathe deep, relax, take your database conversion head on, and make sure you have fun in the process!
+One of the best things one of my clients recently told me after going through a conversion was that it was one of her most enjoyable experiences.
+So breathe deep, relax, take your database conversion head-on, and make sure you have fun!